atomicdata-dev/atomic-server/docs/src/astro-guide/8-pojects.md

 ```

-The component takes a subject as prop that we use to fetch the project resource using the `fetchResourceAsync` method.
+The component takes a subject as a prop that we use to fetch the project resource using the `fetchResourceAsync` method.
 We then fetch the image resource using the same method.

 The description is markdown so we have to parse that first like we did on the homepage.

 Finally the links.
 Because demoUrl and repoUrl are recommended properties and may therefore be undefined we use the short circuit `&&` operator here.
 This makes sure we don't render an empty link.

-Lets update the homepage to use this Project component:
+Let's update the homepage to use this Project component:

 ```jsx
 ---